BRO-FHV/docs/networking.md

 [Back to Overview](https://github.com/BRO-FHV/docs/blob/master/README.md)
 ## <a name="Networking"></a>Networking

-This Project uses LWIP for basic networking tasks.
-The porting is inspired by Starterware.
+This project uses LWIP for basic networking tasks.
+The porting is inspired by Startaware.

 ![LWIP Port](http://processors.wiki.ti.com/images/e/ec/StarterWare_Ethernet.jpg "Source: http://processors.wiki.ti.com/index.php/StarterWare_CPSW_Port_lwIP")

 ### Problems
-In the basic lib we have some unaligned accesses.
-This was caused by unpacked structs in the porting part.
+The biggest problem in this component were some unaligned accesses.
+These were caused by unpacked structs in the porting part of LWIP.

 ### Solution
-The solution was to implement the IP/UDP part for our own.
-This was accomplished by define structs for each protokoll header and cast the data package.
+The solution for this problem was to implement the UDP and IP part of our own which was accomplished by defining structs for each protokoll header and cast the data package.

-Example: UDP header contains the IP and Ethernet header.
 This prevented the unaliged accesses.

+Example: UDP header contains the IP and ethernet header:

 ```c
 typedef struct {